Instruction: Work Time

 - Who has demonstrated an individual or unique connection to the teaching point?

-Also make sure you have structures in place to ensure that all students have their opportunity in the spotlight regardless of reading proficiency or speaking proficiency levels.
+Also make sure you have structures in place to ensure that all children have an opportunity in the spotlight regardless of reading proficiency or speaking proficiency levels.